Fitness Photography Tips: How to Images with Interest and Impact

-The perfect light – well, that’s always going to depend on the subject matter and the desired effect.
+What is perfect light?
+Well, that’s always going to depend on the subject matter and the desired effect.
 In this tutorial, we are going to give you a few simple tips on how to chisel out the human body using dramatic highlights and shadows which will work perfect for athletic and fitness portraiture.
-This is just a small facet of one of our upcoming courses covering everything to do with Fitness photography: how to light it, how to pose your subjects, and how to post-produce it to enhance your imagery – coming soon to SLRL Premium!

 Photographers tend to shy away from deep shadows and hard highlights but these elements can be so powerful when they are used with purpose.
 Even though our model is in great shape, you can see that without properly configuring our light that his body structure and features don’t show through if not lit correctly.
 For the image that we want to create, what we want to do is allow the light to break across our model’s body creating deep shadows and bright highlights which will reveal his muscle definition.